Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

-Dextrose is D-glucopyranose monohydrate and has the following structural formula:
+Epinephrine is (-)-3, 4-Dihydroxy-a [(methylamino)methyl] benzyl alcohol.
+It has the following structural formula:

 Local anesthetics block the generation and the conduction of nerve impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 In general, the progression of anesthesia is related to the diameter, myelination, and conduction velocity of affected nerve fibers.
 Clinically, the order of loss of nerve function is as follows: (1) pain, (2) temperature, (3) touch, (4) proprioception, and (5) skeletal muscle tone.

 Systemic absorption of local anesthetics produces effects on the cardiovascular and central nervous systems (CNS).
 At blood concentrations achieved with normal therapeutic doses, changes in cardiac conduction, excitability, refractoriness, contractility, and peripheral vascular resistance are minimal.
-However, toxic blood concentrations depress cardiac conduction and excitability, which may lead to atrioventricular block, ventricular arrhythmias, and cardiac arrest, sometimes resulting in fatalities.
+However, toxic blood concentrations depress cardiac conduction and excitability, which may lead to atrioventricular block, ventricular arrhythmias and cardiac arrest, sometimes resulting in fatalities.
 In addition, myocardial contractility is depressed and peripheral vasodilation occurs, leading to decreased cardiac output and arterial blood pressure.
-Recent clinical reports and animal research suggest that these cardiovascular changes are more likely to occur after unintended direct intravascular injection of bupivacaine.
-Therefore, when epidural anesthesia with bupivacaine is considered, incremental dosing is necessary.
+Recent clinical reports and animal research suggest that these cardiovascular changes are more likely to occur after unintended intravascular injection of bupivacaine.
+Therefore, incremental dosing is necessary.

-The onset of action with Sensorcaine is rapid and anesthesia is long lasting.
-The duration of anesthesia is significantly longer with Sensorcaine than with any other commonly used local anesthetic.
+The onset of action with bupivacaine is rapid and anesthesia is long lasting.
+The duration of anesthesia is significantly longer with bupivacaine than with any other commonly used local anesthetic.
 It has also been noted that there is a period of analgesia that persists after the return of sensation, during which time the need for strong analgesics is reduced.

 Depending upon the route of administration, local anesthetics are distributed to some extent to all body tissues, with high concentrations found in highly perfused organs such as the liver, lungs, heart, and brain.

-Pharmacokinetic studies on the plasma profiles of Sensorcaine after direct intravenous injection suggest a three-compartment open model.
+Pharmacokinetic studies on the plasma profile of bupivacaine after direct intravenous injection suggest a three-compartment open model.
 The first compartment is represented by the rapid intravascular distribution of the drug.
-The second compartment represents the equilibration of the drug throughout the highly perfused organs such as the brain, myocardium, lungs, kidneys and liver.
+The second compartment represents the equilibration of the drug throughout the highly perfused organs such as the brain, myocardium, lungs, kidneys, and liver.
 The third compartment represents an equilibration of the drug with poorly perfused tissues, such as muscle and fat.
 The elimination of drug from tissue distribution depends largely upon the ability of binding sites in the circulation to carry it to the liver where it is metabolized.

 The kidney is the main excretory organ for most local anesthetics and their metabolites.
 Urinary excretion is affected by urinary perfusion and factors affecting urinary pH.
 Only 6% of bupivacaine is excreted unchanged in the urine.